neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

     * User: vasuser
     * Password: LoRaChirpStack2)@$

-**NOTE**: Docker automatically resolves addresses of the services defined in the docker-compose file.
-But sometimes it does not work e.g. chirpstack can’t resolve postgres address.
-As a workaround these names can be added to the hosts file of the server.
-E.g.:
+**NOTE**: Docker automatically resolves the addresses of the services defined in the docker-compose file.
+However, sometimes this does not work; for example, ChirpStack can't resolve the PostgreSQL address.
+As a workaround, these names can be added to the hosts file of the server.
+For instance:

 * Edit hosts file: `sudo nano /etc/hosts`
 * Append to the hosts file: `127.0.0.1 chirpstack mosquitto postgres`